bodenmoraski/SPIG-New/spig-new/spig-new-main/README.md

 **If Railway can't find the Dockerfile:**
 - Make sure the Root Directory is set to `spig-new/spig-new-main` (monorepo root)
-- The Dockerfile Path should be relative to the Root Directory: `apps/api/Dockerfile` or `apps/web/Dockerfile`
+- The Dockerfile Path should be: `Dockerfile.api` for API or `Dockerfile.web` for Web
+- These Dockerfiles are in the monorepo root for easier Railway detection

 **If you prefer not to use Dockerfiles:**
 - Railway should auto-detect Node.js from package.json if you set Root Directory correctly
-- You may need to manually set build/start commands in Railway's settings
+- You may need to manually set build/start commands in Railway's settings:
+  - Build: `pnpm install && pnpm --filter @spig/api build` (or `@spig/web`)
+  - Start: `pnpm --filter @spig/api start:prod` (or `pnpm --filter @spig/web start`)

 ### Notes
 - Railway gives you a free $5/month credit